mdsufz/StandEnA/docs/ANNOTATION.md

 ## Annotating genomes using Prokka with a custom database
-In this part, we are going to annotate our genomes using Prokka with the additional custom database created in the previous step.
+In this part, we are going to annotate our genomes using Prokka with the additional custom database to be created from the downloaded prıteins in the [previous step](CUSTOMDB.md).

 #### Creating a work directory